Middle School 5-8

 Homework is given nightly Monday-Thursday, averaging 60-120, minutes including time allotted for studying for tests.
 Students also should be reading at least 15-20 minutes daily.
 Middle School students may have long-range assignments that need work on the weekends.
 Homework can include: written assignments, silent or oral reading practice, reviewing work covered in class, finishing class assignments, practicing Math facts, working on a book report or other long term project, studying for a test, or independent reading.
-Letter grades begin in third grade, but all students PreK-8 receive quarterly report cards.
+Letter grades begin in third grade, but all students PreK-8 receive trimester report cards.

 Come visit us at our Middle School at 7318 N. Oakley.